 Don’t just tell, you need to demonstrate your passion.
 You can excel in a field, only if you have a passion for it.
 The reader must know that you are genuinely passionate about the particular field.
 So, it is critical to express in an interesting and convincing manner.

 Your potential is your ability to excel at something.
 You should discuss the relevance of your recent activities and achievements, and summarize your undergraduate career.
 You need to demonstrate your potential to pursue the intended program and complete it successfully.
-You need to talk about accomplishments in the academic and co-curricular activities.
+You need to talk about accomplishments in academic and co-curricular activities.
 It needs to show that you are well-prepared for the program.

 Add Some Uniqueness to make it Personal

-The SOP is rightly called a Personal Statement as you need to give an indication what type of a person you are and express your suitability for the particular program.
+The SOP is rightly called a Personal Statement as you need to give an indication of what type of person you are and express your suitability for the particular program.
 Don’t shy about adding some failures, if applicable.
 The admission committee will accept or reject your application on the basis of your GPA, test scores, recommendation letters etc. Usually, MS admission process doesn’t involve interviews, unlike MBA or Undergraduate admission processes.
 This makes the SOP very critical in the MS admission process.

 Differences between MS SOP and MBA SOP

 While most international business schools include a set of MBA essays in their MBA admissions process, some ask for an SOP as well.
 While MS applicants are usually freshers, MBA applicants are older and more mature.
 An MS SOP can be more technical in nature.
-MBA applicants need to do a balancing the technical aspects and managerial potential in the SOP.
+MBA applicants need to do balancing the technical aspects and managerial potential in the SOP.
 You need to include examples of leadership, personal integrity, and attitude so college admission teams can know who you are and how you plan to contribute and make a difference to the class.

 Tips for Writing a Good SOP for Graduate School